lbryio/lbry-redux/README.md

 # lbry-redux
-lbry-redux is a module which contains common React and redux code shared between lbry-app and lbry-android.
+lbry-redux is a module which contains common React and redux code shared between lbry-desktop and lbry-android.

 ## Installation
 Add `lbry-redux` as a dependency to your `package.json` file.